MicrosoftDocs/cpp-docs/docs/cpp/multiple-base-classes.md

 pc->b();
 ```

 Consider the preceding example.
-Because the name `a` is a member of both class `A` and class `B`, the compiler cannot discern which `a` designates the function to be called.
+Because the name `a` is a member of both class `A` and class `B`, the compiler can't discern which `a` designates the function to be called.
 Access to a member is ambiguous if it can refer to more than one function, object, type, or enumerator.

 The compiler detects ambiguities by performing tests in this order:

 1. If access to the name is ambiguous (as just described), an error message is generated.

-1. If overloaded functions are unambiguous, they are resolved.
+1. If overloaded functions are unambiguous, they're resolved.

 1. If access to the name violates member-access permission, an error message is generated.
 (For more information, see [Member-Access Control](../cpp/member-access-control-cpp.md).)